fortinet-solutions-cse/sdwan-advpn-reference/README.md

 The file structure for all the design flavors is identical, as follows:

-- **Project** - the most crucial file from the users' perspective.
+- **projects** - examples of Project Templates.
+Those are the most crucial files from the users' perspective.
   This is where you "tune" the templates to your project(s).
+  We recommend starting from one of the provided Project Templates and modifying it to match your requirements.
   Normally, this will be the only file that you must modify per project.
+  When configuring your solution with FortiManager, import the final Project Template (exactly one) calling it "Project".

 - **??-Edge-\*.j2, ??-Hub-\*.j2** - the templates configuring Underlay, Overlay and Routing pillars.
   Normally, there will be no need to edit these files, as they are already designed to generate our best-practice configuration.

-- **pre-run** - sub-directory that contains the Pre-Run CLI Templates for different FortiGate models.
-[Pre-Run CLI Templates](https://docs.fortinet.com/document/fortimanager/7.0.0/new-features/195747/pre-run-cli-template-runs-once-on-model-device-to-preconfigure-it-with-required-settings-7-0-2) are not mandatory, but you may need to use them depending on your environment.

 - **optional** - additional templates configuring Security and SD-WAN pillars.
   Normally, they are not used when configuring your solution with FortiManager.